heonslee/heonslee.github.io/README.md

 # talks

 - Neuronal dynamics in visual cortex under conscious and anesthetized conditions.
-Workshop on Scientific Study of Consciousness (2020), Tucson, AZ, US
+Workshop on Scientific Study of Consciousness (2020), Tucson, AZ, USA

 - Effects of anesthesia on coordinated neuronal activity and information processing in rat primary visual cortex.
 Organization for Computational Neuroscience (2019), Barcelona, Spain

 - Connectivity complexity in pharmacologically and pathologically induced altered states of consciousness.
-Mini-Workshop on Scientific Study of Consciousness (2018), Tucson, AZ, US
+Mini-Workshop on Scientific Study of Consciousness (2018), Tucson, AZ, USAs

 - Reconfiguration of functional connectivity patterns after administration of hypnotic agents.
 Seoul International Conference on Anesthesiology (2014), Seoul, South Korea